se2p/tool-competition-av/documentation/GUIDELINES.md

 ## Example

-As an example, you can "pretend to" execute the `one-test-generator.py` as show below, Remember to activate your virtual environment (if you have one... and you should!), then `cd` to the root of this repository and run:
+As an example, you can use the mock to "pretend to" execute the `one-test-generator.py` as shown below.
+We suggest you to activate a virtual environment. `cd` to the root of this repository and run:

 ```
 python competition.py \